 Our net sales in any given quarter depend upon a combination of shipments from backlog and orders received in that quarter for shipment in that quarter, which we refer to as turns orders.
 We measure turns orders at the beginning of a quarter based on the orders needed to meet the revenue target that we set entering the quarter.
-We emphasize our ability to respond quickly to customer orders as part of our competitive strategy, resulting in customers placing orders with short delivery schedules.
-Turns orders correlate to product lead times, which are generally three weeks or less for the majority of our products, essentially unchanged from lead times a year ago.
+We have emphasized our ability to respond quickly to customer orders as part of our competitive strategy, resulting in customers placing orders with short delivery schedules.
 Shorter lead times generally mean that turns orders as a percentage of our business are relatively high in any particular quarter and reduces our backlog visibility on future product shipments.
-With current lead times for the majority of our products being three weeks or less, generally, customers do not place orders beyond their immediate requirements.
+Turns orders correlate to product lead times, which have extended during the December 2003 and March 2004 quarters for many of our products, as discussed under Business Conditions above at page 12.
+With current lead times extending from their levels of the past several years for many of our products, customers are beginning to place orders with us extending beyond their immediate requirements.

 The percentage of turns orders in any given quarter is dependent on overall semiconductor industry conditions and product lead times.
-During fiscal 2003 and the first two quarters of fiscal 2004, our turns orders were at the high end of the range that we have experienced over the last several years.
+During fiscal 2003 and the first three quarters of fiscal 2004, our turns orders were at the high end of the range that we have experienced over the last several years.

-Turns orders are difficult to predict, and we may not experience the combination of turns orders and shipments from backlog in a quarter that would be sufficient to achieve anticipated net sales.
+Even with improved visibility, turns orders are difficult to predict, and we may not experience the combination of turns orders and shipments from backlog in a quarter that would be sufficient to achieve anticipated net sales.
 If we do not achieve a sufficient level of turns orders in a particular quarter, our net sales and operating results will suffer.

 The foregoing statements regarding competitive pricing pressure in our microcontroller, Serial EEPROM and analog and interface product lines, our ability to moderate future average selling price declines in our microcontroller product lines and the proprietary portion of our analog and interface product lines increasing over time are forward-looking statements.
-Actual results could differ materially because of the following factors, among others: the level of orders that are received and can be shipped in a quarter; changes in demand for our products and the products of our customers; the level and timing at which previous design wins become actual orders and sales; inventory mix and timing of customer orders; customers 'inventory levels, order patterns and seasonality; level of sell-through of our products through distribution in any particular fiscal period; our ability to ramp products into volume production; the efffects of competition and competitive pressures on pricing and product availability; disruptions in commercial activities, or international transport or delivery occasioned by terrorist activity, armed conflict, war or an unexpected increase in the price of, or decrease in the supply of, oil; impact of events outside the United States, such as the business impact of fluctuating currency rates or unrest or political instability; the cyclical nature of both the semiconductor industry and the markets addressed by our products; market acceptance of our new products and those of our customers; the financial condition of our customers; fluctuations in production yields, production efficiencies and our overall capacity utilization; changes in product mix; absorption of fixed costs, labor and other fixed manufacturing costs; and general industry, economic and political conditions.
+Actual results could differ materially because of the following factors, among others: the level of orders that are received and can be shipped in a quarter; changes in demand for our products and the products of our customers; the level and timing at which previous design wins become actual orders and sales;

+inventory mix and timing of customer orders; customers' inventory levels, order patterns and seasonality; level of sell-through of our products through distribution in any particular fiscal period; our ability to ramp products into volume production; the efffects of competition and competitive pressures on pricing and product availability; disruptions in commercial activities, or international transport or delivery occasioned by terrorist activity, armed conflict, war or an unexpected increase in the price of, or decrease in the supply of, oil; impact of events outside the United States, such as the business impact of fluctuating currency rates or unrest or political instability; the cyclical nature of both the semiconductor industry and the markets addressed by our products; market acceptance of our new products and those of our customers; the financial condition of our customers; fluctuations in production yields, production efficiencies and our overall capacity utilization; changes in product mix; absorption of fixed costs, labor and other fixed manufacturing costs; and general industry, economic and political conditions.